RyannKim327/Python-Programming-Compillation/Jupyter/Readme.md

 ---
 ### Packages
 1. **Jupyter Notebook**
-> Just install the VSCode or download anaconda or
+> Just install the VSCode or download anaconda or the Jupyter Notebook itself.